Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Creighton Insights & Trends

-- Creighton has gone 6-4 over its last 10 contests, with a 6-4 record against the spread in that span.
+- Creighton has gone 6-4 in its past 10 contests, with a 6-4 record against the spread during that span.

-- In their past 10 contests, the Bluejays have hit the over six times.
+- The Bluejays have hit the over in six of their past 10 games.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.